phlillip/PlantIO/journal/_posts/2018-07-17-fmp-proposal.markdown

 ## Appendix
 {: #ref .page-break}

-1. Based on a bottom up analysis.
+1. Based on a bottom-up analysis.
 Approximately 8 million uk users fit the <a href="https://en.wikipedia.org/wiki/Demography_of_the_United_Kingdom#Age_structure">persona<a />, which equates to 4 million couples, placing one unit per family each with a potential unit spend of £200.
 2. Approximate timeline of 6 months to MVP in December 2018, a 3 month alpha test, 6 months product development, another 3 month alpha test, 3 months product development, 3 months public beta test, and launch in Autumn 2020.
 3. An initial competitor analysis reveals <a href="https://aerofarms.com/frequently-asked-questions/">high end systems</a> aimed squarely at the business and industrial markets; or <a href="https://eu.clickandgrow.com/products/the-smart-garden-9">low